dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit.md

 Looking at the parameters pushed to these APIs, there are two being pushed before GetDesktopWindow, however this API doesn't actually take any parameters.
 It returns a handle to the 'Desktop Window' which is the parent window/desktop over which all other windows are overlaid.
 EnumChildWindows takes this handle and will enumerate all of the open windows on top of the desktop window.
-This handle is the 'push eax' instruction, as EAX contains the return value of GetDesktopWindow.
+This handle is the **'push eax'** instruction, as EAX contains the return value of GetDesktopWindow.

-The other parameters are being pushed to EnumChildWindows and they are, Lparam and lpEnumFunc.
+The other parameters are being pushed to EnumChildWindows and they are, **Lparam** and **lpEnumFunc**.

-According to the API documentation, lpEnumFunc is a application defined 'callback function'.
+According to the API documentation, lpEnumFunc is a application defined **'callback function'**.

-Even better, the doc states: "The callback function can carry out any desired task."
+Even better, the doc states: **"The callback function can carry out any desired task."**

 [![8-24-23_29.png](/assets/images/8-24-23/8-24-23_29.png)](/assets/images/8-24-23/8-24-23_29.png)